justinwhall/gatsby-wordpress-netlify-starter/README.md

   * gh-pages for deploying to GitHub pages
   * CodeClimate configuration file and badge

-### Instructions:
+### Example:

-Using this starter requires:

-* A Wordpress acct.
-* Configuring the gatsby-config.js file.
+Using this starter requires configuring the gatsby-config.js file.
 You really only need to change BaseUrl, and hostingWPCOM if you're using WP.com rather than WP.org

 ```javascript
 {